sara-nl/2019-08-28-htdp-elixir/_episodes/README.md

   - Familiarity with Linux commands

   - Familiarity with batch systems (ssh access, job submission), preferably you have followed Introduction to cluster computing course (cluster-computing)

-  - Please install Docker to your laptop prior to the course.
-Install from this [link](https://store.docker.com/search?offering=community&type=edition) (may require creation of a free Docker account)

 **Where**: 3.5 in SURF Utrecht